avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

     * some pallets were placed on stacks
     * pallets were temporarily stored in a storage area made up of hundreds of stands
     * parts that were stored for too long had to oiled in order to prevent rust
+    * tools that required maintenance, e.g. cutting tools, recorded their consumption before being sent for repair (e.g. sharpening)

 4. My job and that of my partner was to automatically orchestrate the plant via S/W. We had a powerful [VAX/VMS](https://en.wikipedia.org/wiki/OpenVMS) computer at our disposal with a relational database.
 Our liaison from _DEC_ insisted that the main programming language be _Pascal_.

 5. We came to the project with no knowledge of factory automation.
 So we started with month long mentoring from an industrial engineer who did.

-6. Our solution was to design a [domain specific language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) that described every single object in the factory's "object kingdom", and how they interacted with one another.
+6. Our solution was to design a [domain specific language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) that described every single object (i.e. a few hundred 100) in the factory's "object kingdom", and how they interacted with one another.
 The _DSL_ had to configurable by the factory engineer who was not a software engineer, while the clerical staff required a _GUI_ window into the _DSL_ for making on-the-fly configurations and viewing the status of the factory.

 7. It became immediately obvious that the S/W required _object oriented_ techniques to implement.
 At that time [object oriented programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) was just being developed in research/university settings.
 The first version of _C++_ was just released, and [SNOBOL](https://en.wikipedia.org/wiki/SNOBOL) was an _OOP_ research prototype.
 There was no Internet yet at that time, but ample literature was available in the Hebrew Univ computer science library.
 Recall that we had a hard requirement to use the procedural _Pascal_ language,

 8. _VAX/VMS_ had a command line utility for designing command "ensembles" which could be executed via callbacks to a compilable language, e.g. _Pascal_.
-We used these ensembles to define every type of object, along with their attributes, supported by the our DSL.
+We used these ensembles to define every type of object, along with their attributes, supported by the our _DSL_.
 (Today, 30 years later, I would use XML instead which had not yet been invented).

+9. There were tens of thousands object instances stored in a database on disk - including their configuration and current status.
+The database regularly stored status updates.
+The database was constantly scanned in order to implement the next task that our scheduler required.
+In the event that the main computer shut down, either expectedly or unexpectedly, the database allowed for a smooth restart/recovery.

-9. To make a very long story short, in 18 months we built a working factory that included a scheduler!
+10. After about a year, we built a working factory.

 </details>
 $endif